 Recipe FAQ's

 Of course not!
 You can absolutely substitute regular unsalted butter.
-I just love the flavor that brown butter adds and how it pairs with the salted caramel.
+I just love the flavor that brown butter adds and how it pairs with the salted caramel and eggnog.

 This cake recipe is designed for 3 six inch cake pans.
 It will also work with 2 eight inch cake pans.